 Their plight underscores the challenge that many couples face.
-How can you get two adults to work together on responsibly spending and tracking day-to-day household and personal expenses.
+How can you get two adults to work together on responsible spending and tracking day-to-day household and personal expenses?
 They seemed to have a legitimate concern for how two people could manage one bank account.
-Just one bounced check fee, let alone five or six during difficult times, is enough to discourage many couples from moving from a cash only system to becoming a banked household.
+Just one bounced check fee, let alone five or six during difficult times, is enough to discourage many couples from moving from a cash-only system to becoming a banked household.

 I think the issue for such couples is less one of whether or not they should have a bank account but how they should approach the day-to-day management of their homes.
 Here’s my take on the situation:

 Being banked is ALWAYS better than being unbanked.

 Having a bank or credit union accounts (checking or savings) can go a long way to preventing the heartbreakingly tragic situations that could come by losing a pocketful of cash or having the cash stolen from your home or off your person.
 Such events happen, and when cash is involved, there is no getting it back…EVER.

 Take Advantage of Banking Benefits- Without the Risk

 The challenge for many couples who have fled from checking accounts is setting up a proper system for managing their money on a day-to-day basis.
 Here are a couple of simple solutions that don’t even involve checking accounts.
 They DO require you to set up one or more savings accounts, which generally have no monthly fees but do have restrictions on how many withdrawals you can take during a month: